NYULibraries/docker_utils/README.md

 ## Stress

 Fedora image with stress and some system utilities installed for stress testing and monitoring resource usage in clusters

+## Elasticsearch Curator

+Alpine image with elasticsearch curator, a utility for rotating old elasticsearch records (part of EFK stack)